vitalcyan/Ultimate-Injector-Compilation/README.md

   **NOTE :** Windows Might Detect the Injectors As Virus or Trojen, But they are False Positives.
 None Of my Repos contain a Virus or a Malware.

 ## How To Use ?
-Inject DLL into any 32-bit process {My Personal Favourite is Win32DiskImager}
+Inject DLL into any 32-bit or 64-bit process
 ## My Socials
 **Discord** : Candy#9950 <br>
 **GitHub** : https://github.com/5R33CH4/ <br>